egpennington/egpennington/README.md

 # 👋 Hi, I’m Emmett

-I build things inspired by real problems and curiosity.
-Apps, tools, and experiments — code meets the physical world.
+Creating solutions to real-world challenges, driven by curiosity and creativity.
+Building practical apps and tools where code meets possibilities.

 Some projects are hand-coded, others use AI as a collaborator — all driven by real needs and shipped solutions.